What You Need to Know When Burning Wood

 2. Keep it clear: Keep tree branches and leaves at least 15 feet away from the top of the chimney.

-4. Choose the right fuel: For burning firewood in wood stoves or fireplaces, choose wellseasoned wood that has been split for a minimum of six months – one year and stored in a covered and elevated location.
+4. Choose the right fuel: When burning wood in wood stoves or fireplaces, choose well-seasoned wood that has been split for a minimum of six months – one year and stored in a covered and elevated location.
 Never burn Christmas trees or treated wood in your fireplace or wood stove.

 5. Build it right: Place firewood or firelogs at the rear of the fireplace on a supporting grate.
 To start the fire, use kindling or a commercial firelighter.
-Never use flammable liquids.
+Never use flammable liquids when burning wood.

 6. Keep the hearth area clear: Combustible material too close to the fireplace, or to a wood stove, could easily catch fire.
 Keep furniture at least 36” away from the hearth.